cheshirekow/cmake_format/cmake_format/doc/README.rst

     # If arglists are longer than this, break them always.
     max_subargs_per_line: 3

+    # If true, separate control flow names from the parentheses with a space
+    separate_ctrl_name_with_space : false

+    # If true, separate function names from the parenthesis with a space
+    separate_fn_name_with_space : false

     # Additional FLAGS and KWARGS for custom commands
     additional_commands: